Islandora/documentation/docs/user-documentation/metadata.md

 The vocabularies provided by default are a starting point, and a repository administrator can create whatever vocabularies are desired.

+!!! warning "Large Taxonomy Vocabularies"
+    The Drupal Taxonomy UI is known to break down when your vocabularies get large (e.g. over 20,000 terms).
+Jonathan Hunt created the [CCA Taxonomy Manager](https://github.com/catalyst/cca_taxonomy_manager) module for SFU to solve this problem.

 ## Field Types

 Fields are where descriptive and administrative metadata about Drupal entities is stored.
 There are different *types* of fields including boolean, datetime, entity reference, integer, string, text, and text_with_summary.
 These field types also have *widgets* (controlling how data is entered) and *formatters* (controlling how data is displayed).
 The [Drupal 8 documentation on FieldTypes, FieldWidgets, and FieldFormatters](https://www.drupal.org/docs/8/api/entity-api/fieldtypes-fieldwidgets-and-fieldformatters) includes a list of the core field types with brief definitions, along with a list of core widgets and formatters.
 [Custom field types can be created](https://www.drupal.org/docs/creating-custom-modules/creating-custom-field-types-widgets-and-formatters) to represent data in ways not provided by these core options.